 The cake is ready when the center is still slightly wobbly—like a soft custard—when you gently jiggle the pan.
 In my oven, the cake bakes in 55 minutes, but every oven is different.
 So, I recommend setting your timer for 50 minutes, and then keeping an eye on the cake. - Cool completely before serving

-Let the cake cool at room temperature for at least an hour, then refrigerate it for another two hours before slicing.
+Let the cake cool at room temperature for at least an hour, then refrigerate it for another four hours before slicing.
 This allows the custard to set fully and results in cleaner slices.
 It tastes best when thoroughly chilled, and even better if made a day in advance so the flavors can deepen.

 Frequently Asked Questions